roncoa/StringEEPROM/README.md

 - Maximum string length is 254 bytes due to length byte limitations
 - EEPROM space is used efficiently with dynamic allocation

-## Compatibility

-- Tested on Arduino (AVR) platforms
-- Tested on ESP32 platforms

 ## Limitations

 - Maximum string length is 254 bytes